mooreds/docs-1/references/connectors/stripe-documentation.md

 ## update_topup

-<p>Updates the metadata of a top-up.
-Other top-up details are not editable by design.</p>
+Updates the metadata of a top-up.
+Other top-up details are not editable by design.

 <details><summary>Parameters</summary>